kheller18/data-structures-algorithms/questions/CSS.md

      + padding-left

 49. What do you have to do to automatically number the heading values of sections and categories?
    + We can use the concept of CSS counters.
 This lets us adjust the appearance of the content based on the location in a document.
 While using this, we need to first initialize the value of the counter-reset property which is 0 by default.
 The same property is also used for changing the value to any number that we need.
 Post initialization, the counter’s value can be incremented or decremented by using the counter-increment property.
-The name of the counter cannot be CSS keywords like “none”, “initial”, “inherit” etc. If the CSS keywords are used, then the declaration would be ignored.
+The name of the counter cannot be CSS keywords like `“none”`, `“initial”`, `“inherit”` etc. If the CSS keywords are used, then the declaration would be ignored.
    + ```
       body {
         counter-reset: header;   /* define counter named 'header' whose initial value is 0 by default */